sindresorhus/resolve-cwd/readme.md

 ### resolveCwd.silent(moduleId)

-Returns `null` instead of throwing when the module can't be found.
+Returns `undefined` instead of throwing when the module can't be found.

 #### moduleId